Polem4rch/transit-resident-agent/paper.md

 ### 7.1 The Fundamental Detection Challenge

 A TRA has no fixed location, no disk footprint, and no persistent process.
-Traditional detection approaches that rely on any of these anchors fail completely.
 Detection must focus on behavioral patterns observable in transit.
+The instruction carried in the packet is never stored anywhere — a forensic investigator who recovers the born timestamp still has no knowledge of what the agent was instructed to do.

 ### 7.2 Primary Detection Signals

 Born timestamp correlation: The same born timestamp arriving from multiple different source IPs is a strong indicator of a transit-resident entity.
 No legitimate application produces this pattern.
-This is the single most reliable detection signal a TRA cannot suppress — changing the born timestamp destroys the agent's identity.
+Changing the born timestamp destroys the agent's identity — it cannot be suppressed.

-Regular beaconing: TRAs must phone home to maintain coordination.
-This produces periodic UDP traffic to a consistent destination with interval regularity distinguishing programmatic beaconing from human-generated traffic.
+Regular beaconing: Periodic UDP traffic to a consistent destination with interval regularity distinguishes programmatic beaconing from human-generated traffic.

 Rotating source with stable identity: Beacons arriving from rotating source IPs carrying identical payload identifiers indicate a single entity distributed across multiple hosts.

-Base64-encoded nested JSON: The encapsulation pattern — a benign outer packet with a base64-encoded nested payload in a field named to resemble a routine value — is distinctive under content inspection.
+Base64-encoded nested JSON: The encapsulation pattern is distinctive under content inspection.

-LLM API traffic correlation: In LLM-enabled deployments, multiple source IPs making inference calls with contextually related prompts may indicate distributed agent cognition.
+LLM API traffic correlation: Multiple source IPs making inference calls with contextually related prompts may indicate distributed agent cognition.

+DNS anomalies: Unusually long subdomains or high query frequency to a single domain may indicate DNS tunneling exfiltration.

 ### 7.3 Secondary Detection Signals